Subscribe to

 Materials

-- For report forms, please go to the section ANNUAL REPORT FORMS & INSTRUCTIONS
+• For report forms, please go to the section ANNUAL REPORT FORMS & INSTRUCTIONS.

-The NJSFWC is a network of support for the almost 7,000 clubwomen volunteering on local, state and national levels.
+The NJSFWC is a network of support for the almost 6,000 clubwomen volunteering on local, state and national levels.
 Working together, we constitute a powerful, service-oriented organization that provides personal enrichment, leadership opportunities, and many other benefits to its members.
 NJSFWC provides the resources and support to help you and your club better serve your community.

 NJSFWC Membership Grant For Clubs

-- 2023 Membership Grant Application Information
+• Membership Grant Application Information for 2024 coming soon.

-- NOTE that this application can no longer be emailed.
+• NOTE that this application can no longer be emailed.
 It must be sent USPS.

-- DEADLINE is October 1, 2023.
+• DEADLINE is October 1, 2024.

 Juniorette Clubs